pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/aws-deploy-pachyderm.md

 !!!
 Warning "One last step"
       Once your instance is created:

-      - You will need to create a second database named "dex" in your RDS instance for Pachyderm's authentication service.
+      - If you plan to deploy a standalone cluster (if your cluster is not deployed in front of an [enterprise server](../../enterprise/auth/enterprise-server/setup)), you will need to create a second database named "dex" in your RDS instance for Pachyderm's authentication service.
 Note that the database **must be named `dex`**.
-Read more about [dex on PostgreSQL on Dex's documentation](https://dexidp.io/docs/storage/#postgres){target=_blank}.
+Read more about [dex on PostgreSQL in Dex's documentation](https://dexidp.io/docs/storage/#postgres){target=_blank}.
+This second database is not needed when your cluster is managed by an enterprise server.
       - Additionally, create a new user account and **grant it full CRUD permissions to both `pachyderm` and `dex` databases**.
 Read about managing PostgreSQL users and roles in this [blog](https://aws.amazon.com/blogs/database/managing-postgresql-users-and-roles/).
 Pachyderm will use the same username to connect to `pachyderm` as well as to `dex`.

 ### Update your values.yaml